-Many birders show great compassion for their backyard birds, and baby birds can be especially endearing with their soft plumage, fluttering wings and insistent cheeping.
-Even the best intentions can harm baby birds, however, and savvy backyard birders will avoid these mistakes whenever they find a baby bird.
+Many birders show great compassion for backyard birds, and baby birds can be especially endearing with their soft plumage, fluttering wings, and insistent cheeping.
+Even the best intentions can harm baby birds, however, and savvy birders will avoid these mistakes whenever they find a baby bird.

 When Baby Birds Arrive

+Spring and summer are baby season in the bird world, and many birds raise multiple broods of demanding hatchlings.
 As young birds grow, it can seem heartless when adults push them out of the nest and encourage them to set forth on their own, but parent birds always have the survival of their chicks in mind.
-No matter how tempting it may be, backyard birders should avoid interfering with baby birds except in dire circumstances.
+No matter how tempting it may be, birders should avoid interfering with baby birds except in dire circumstances.
 While there are times when interference is necessary, most often the best course of action is to leave the baby bird alone.

 If You Find a Baby Bird, DO NOT…